 Web scraping bots – if the data being scraped is publicly available, the data can be used for research, identifying and pulling down illegal ads, brand monitoring, and much more.

 Spam bots – used for spam purposes.
-Often for the purpose of creating fake accounts on forums, social media platforms, messaging apps, and so on.
+Often for the purpose of creating fake user accounts on forums, social media platforms, messaging apps, and so on.
 They are used in order to build a social media presence, create more clicks on a post, etc.

-DDoS attack bots – some bots are created to take down websites.
+DDoS attack bots – some malicious bots are created to take down websites.
 DDoS attacks usually leave just enough bandwidth available to allow other attacks to make their way into the network and pass weakened network security layers undetected to steal sensitive information.

-Ad fraud bots – these bots automatically click on ads siphoning off money from advertising transactions.
+Ad fraud bots – these bots automatically click on ads, siphoning off money from advertising transactions.

-So a “good” bot is a bot that performs useful or helpful tasks that aren’t detrimental to a user’s experience on the Internet.
-Whereas a bad bot is the exact opposite and in most cases has malicious or even illegal intentions.
+So, a “good” bot is a bot that performs useful or helpful tasks that aren’t detrimental to a user’s experience on the internet.
+Whereas a bad bot is the exact opposite and, in most cases, has malicious or even illegal intentions.

-Browser fingerprinting – this refers to information that is gathered about a computing device for identification purposes (any browser will pass on specific data points to the connected website’s servers such as your operating system, language, plugins, fonts, hardware, etc.) Learn more about what is browser fingerprinting in our in-depth blog.
+Browser fingerprinting – this refers to information that is gathered about a computing device for identification purposes (any browser will pass on specific data points to the connected website’s servers, such as your operating system, language, plugins, fonts, hardware, etc.) Learn more about what is browser fingerprinting in our in-depth blog.

 Browser consistency – checking the presence of specific features that should or should not be in a browser.
 This can be done by executing certain JavaScript requests.